Author and Health Information Investigator

 All these complications can block iodine from getting into the cells just as a rusty lock would

-keep a key from entering a lock.
+keep a key from entering.

 various different mechanisms of action.
 The Boosters support the immune, endocrine and

 These three should help not just absorption, but they refine the metabolic process so less

 iodine may be needed.

 In fall of 2015, I had a conversation with Dr. Jorge Flechas, one of the original Iodine Project

 doctors.
 I discovered he was enthusiastically recommending zinc to his patients.